moq-wg/moq-transport/draft-lcurley-warp.md

 ~~~
 Warp Message {
   Message Type (i),
+	Message Length (i),
   Message Payload (..),
 }
 ~~~
 {: #warp-message-format title="Warp Message"}

+The Message Length field contains the length of the Message Payload field in bytes.
+A length of 0 indicates the message is unbounded and continues until the end of the stream.

 |------|-----------------------------------|
 | ID   | Messages                          |